narblaitiin/tralala_pi0_sp_ws/01-hardware/README_HARD.md

 **Schematic**

 This file (pi_platter_sch.pdf) contains the electrical schematic of Solar Pi Platter board from danjuliodesigns.
-According https://www.waveshare.com/wiki/Environment_Sensor_HAT, environment_sensor_hat_sch.pdf give you the schematic of the module.
+According to https://www.waveshare.com/wiki/Environment_Sensor_HAT, environment_sensor_hat_sch.pdf give you the schematic of the module.

 **Tutorial**